RhetTbull/osxphotos/README.md

 **Note**: *Photos 5 / MacOS 10.15 only*.
 On earlier versions of Photos, prints warning and returns empty dictionary.

+#### `labels`
+Returns image categorization labels associated with photos in the library as list of str.

+**Note**: Only valid on Photos 5; on earlier versions, returns empty list.
+In Photos 5, Photos runs machine learning image categorization against photos in the library and automatically assigns labels to photos such as "People", "Dog", "Water", etc.  A photo may have zero or more labels associated with it.
+See also [labels_normalized](#labels_normalized).

+#### `labels_normalized`
+Returns image categorization labels associated with photos in the library as list of str.
+Labels are normalized (e.g. converted to lower case).
+Use of normalized strings makes it easier to search if you don't how Apple capitalizes a label.

+**Note**: Only valid on Photos 5; on earlier versions, returns empty list.
+In Photos 5, Photos runs machine learning image categorization against photos in the library and automatically assigns labels to photos such as "People", "Dog", "Water", etc.  A photo may have zero or more labels associated with it.
+See also [labels](#labels).

+#### `labels_as_dict`
+Returns dictionary image categorization labels associated with photos in the library where key is label and value is number of photos in the library with the label.

+**Note**: Only valid on Photos 5; on earlier versions, logs warning and returns empty dict.
+In Photos 5, Photos runs machine learning image categorization against photos in the library and automatically assigns labels to photos such as "People", "Dog", "Water", etc.  A photo may have zero or more labels associated with it.
+See also [labels_normalized_as_dict](#labels_normalized_as_dict).

+#### `labels_normalized_as_dict`
+Returns dictionary of image categorization labels associated with photos in the library where key is normalized label and value is number of photos in the library with that label.
+Labels are normalized (e.g. converted to lower case).
+Use of normalized strings makes it easier to search if you don't how Apple capitalizes a label.

+**Note**: Only valid on Photos 5; on earlier versions, logs warning and returns empty dict.
+In Photos 5, Photos runs machine learning image categorization against photos in the library and automatically assigns labels to photos such as "People", "Dog", "Water", etc.  A photo may have zero or more labels associated with it.
+See also [labels_as_dict](#labels_as_dict).

 #### `library_path`
 ```python
 # assumes photosdb is a PhotosDB object (see above)